grokino/google-homepage/README.md

 For the nav bars I simply brok up the links into two different containers. so I could easily seperate them to the right and left.
 I experimented with padding and margins to get the text where I needed to.
 I believe there would have been a much easier way to do all of this, I am still lacking in essential css knowledge.

+changed the style of the buttons by giving them an id.
+Used the colour a9efee (light grey)

 ...end of notes.....